H-E-R-O-System/hero-monitor/module_creation.md

         # Additional class properties

     def entry_sequence(self):
+        # pre-loop initialisation section
         # Everything needed to introduce your module
+        # OPTIONAL and can leave blank
         ...

     def exit_sequence(self):
+        # post-loop completion section
-        # Short thank you for completing the section
+        # maybe add Short thank you for completing the section?
+        # OPTIONAL and can leave blank
         ...

     def loop(self):